vheffron/victoria-heffron.github.io/projects/matchy/README.md

  1. [x ] Choose a data structure for this **list** of friends.
  2. [ x] Write a comment in your code that explains why you chose this data structure.
  3. [ x] Create a variable called `friends` and assign it to the data structure that you chose.
- 4. [ ] Take a look at the documentation for `Math.random` here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random
+ 4. [x ] Take a look at the documentation for `Math.random` here: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random
- 5. [ ] Write a function called `getRandom` that takes our `animals` array and returns  a random `index` of the input array, using `Math.random`
+ 5. [x ] Write a function called `getRandom` that takes our `animals` array and returns  a random `index` of the input array, using `Math.random`
- 6. [ ] Using a random index from this function that you just created, get a random animal and add its `name` to `friends`.
+ 6. [x ] Using a random index from this function that you just created, get a random animal and add its `name` to `friends`.
- 7. [ ] `console.log` `friends`.
+ 7. [x ] `console.log` `friends`.
  8. [ ] Using **bracket notation**, add the `friends` list as a **property** also named `friends` on one of the animals in the `animals` array
  9. [ ] `console.log` your work.